Welsh Liberal Democrats: 2017–present

 Following the result of the 2017 UK general election, the Liberal Democrats were left without an MP in Wales, a situation which had not occurred since the founding of the Liberal Party in 1859.
 In the autumn of 2017, the leadership election was held, with two candidates, Jane Dodds and Elizabeth Evans, taking part.
 On 3 November 2017, Dodds was announced as the winner and immediately took over as leader.

 In August 2019, Dodds regained House of Commons representation for the Welsh Liberal Democrats, winning the 2019 Brecon and Radnorshire by-election.
 However her stay in the House of Commons proved to be a short one, as she lost her seat by 7,131 votes at the December 2019 general election.
 With this the party yet again was left without any MPs.

 In the aftermath of the result, BBC Wales' Political Editor Felicity Evans stated that the Lib Dems would "rue the day they pushed for this election".

 Dodds gained a regional seat in Mid and West Wales at the 2021 Senedd election to become the party's only MS. The seat was only held by 714 votes.

-Electoral performance
+In May 2022, the party significantly increased its council base on Powys County Council becoming the largest party enabling it to become the lead party in a coalition with Cllr James Gibson-Watt becoming the Leader of Council.

+In March 2024, the leader of the Welsh Liberal Democrats, Jane Dodds said that the party will not join any coalition after the next UK general election, at that election the party saw its share of the vote increase with David Chadwick winning the newly redrawn seat of Brecon, Radnor and Cwm Tawe.

+Election results

 House of Commons

 This chart shows the electoral results of the Welsh Liberals, and later Liberal Democrats, from its first election in 1900.
 Total numbers of parliamentary seats, and vote percentages, are for Wales only.